Inherited Property: Accurately Estimate Its Value for the Tax Office and Save on Taxes

 The topic briefly and concisely

-The tax office often values inherited properties above market value because it uses standardised procedures without conducting inspections.
+The tax office often values inherited properties above market value because it uses standardised procedures without conducting a site visit.

-According to § 198 BewG, heirs have the right to demonstrate a lower property value through a qualified appraisal, thereby saving on inheritance tax.
+Heirs have the right under § 198 BewG to prove a lower property value with a qualified appraisal and thus save on inheritance tax.

-A market value report must be prepared by a certified expert (e.g. according to ISO 17024) to be recognised by the tax office.
+A market value appraisal must be prepared by a certified expert (e.g., according to ISO 17024) in order to be recognised by the tax office.

 The valuation of an inherited property is a critical moment that determines the amount of your inheritance tax.
-The tax office uses standardized procedures which often overestimate the actual market value by 20% or more because individual features such as renovation needs or a poor location are not taken into account.
-This article explains the valuation procedures of the tax office, presents your right to provide evidence of a lower value, and how you can significantly reduce your tax burden through a qualified appraisal.
-In this way, you ensure that you only pay the amount of tax that corresponds to the true value of your inheritance.
+The tax office uses standardised procedures that often overestimate the actual market value by 20% or more, as individual features such as renovation needs or a poor location are not taken into account.
+This article explains the tax office's valuation methods, shows you your right to prove a lower value, and how you can significantly reduce your tax burden through a qualified appraisal.
+This way, you ensure that you only pay the amount of tax that corresponds to the true value of your inheritance.

 Understanding and questioning the standard assessment of the tax office

-When faced with an inheritance case, the tax office determines the value of your property to set the inheritance tax.
-This is done based on the Valuation Act (BewG) in an automated process, usually without a site visit.
-A central basis often used is the standard land value, an average value that ignores individual property features such as building damage or an unfavourable layout.
-This blanket calculation often leads to a valuation that is up to 30% above the actual market value.
-The result is a potentially inflated tax demand, unnecessarily burdening your financial situation.
+When faced with an inheritance case, the tax office determines the value of your property to assess the inheritance tax.
+This is done based on the Valuation Act (BewG) in an automated process, usually without an on-site inspection.
+The standard land value often serves as a central basis, which is an average value that ignores individual property features such as building damage or an unfavourable layout.
+This blanket calculation often results in a value that is up to 30% above the actual market value.
+The outcome is a potentially inflated tax demand that unnecessarily strains your financial situation.
 It is therefore crucial to understand the tax office's methodology to pave the way for a fair assessment.

-The three evaluation methods of the tax office analysed
+The three valuation methods analysed by the tax office

-For condominiums and single-family homes in common locations, the tax office primarily uses the comparative method.
-Here, the selling prices of at least five similar properties from the recent past are used as a reference.
+For owner-occupied apartments and single-family homes in common areas, the tax office primarily uses the comparative value method.
+In this process, the sale prices of at least five similar properties from the recent past are used as a reference.
 However, if there are not enough comparable sales, which is often the case in rural or very specific locations, the estimate becomes inaccurate.
-A lack of a direct comparison can distort the valuation by over 15%.
+A lack of direct comparison can distort the valuation by over 15%.

-For rented properties, the income approach is applied, consisting of the land value and the building's income value.
-The calculation is based on the sustainably achievable rental income, minus the management costs, which are generally estimated at 19 to 25%.
-A high vacancy rate or below-average rents are often not adequately accounted for in this estimate.
-A detailed property valuation report can set more realistic values here.
+For rented properties, the income value method is applied, which consists of the land value and the building income value.
+The calculation is based on the sustainably achievable rental income minus the operating costs, which are generally estimated at 19 to 25%.
+A high vacancy rate or below-average rents are often not adequately considered in this general estimate.
+A detailed valuation report can set more realistic values here.

 The Cost Approach as a Last Resort

 If the other two methods do not apply, the cost approach is used.
-It sums up the construction costs of the building minus age-related depreciation and the land value.
-Since a change in the law in 2023, this method often leads to valuations that are 20-30% higher than before.
+It sums up the construction costs of the building minus depreciation for age and the land value.
+Since a change in the law in 2023, this method often leads to valuations 20-30% higher than before.
 This method is the least market-oriented and therefore offers the greatest potential for challenge.
-Understanding these methods is the foundation to asserting your right to a fair valuation.
+Knowledge of these methods is the foundation for enforcing your right to a fair valuation.

 The law explicitly grants you the right to challenge the tax office's assessment.
-According to Section 198 of the Valuation Act (BewG), you can prove a lower market value and thereby reduce your tax burden.
+According to § 198 of the Valuation Act (BewG), you can prove a lower fair market value and thus reduce your tax burden.
 To do this, you must act within the one-month appeal period after receiving the tax notice.
 The key to success is a qualified market value appraisal prepared by a certified expert.
-The cost of this appraisal, which is approximately 0.5% to 1.5% of the property's value, can be deducted as a liability from the estate for tax purposes.
-Such an appraisal in the event of inheritance is an investment that often pays off multiple times.
-To be recognised by the tax office, the appraisal must meet strict formal criteria.
-The following list shows the most important requirements:
+The costs for this appraisal, which are around 0.5% to 1.5% of the property's value, can be deducted from the tax as an estate liability.
+Such an valuation in the event of inheritance is often a worthwhile investment.
+For the appraisal to be recognised by the tax office, it must meet strict formal criteria.
+The following list shows the main requirements:

-• Qualification of the appraiser: The expert must be publicly appointed and sworn in or hold a certification according to DIN EN ISO/IEC 17024.
+• Expert's Qualification: The expert must be publicly appointed and sworn in or hold certification according to DIN EN ISO/IEC 17024.

-• Principle of the relevant date: The valuation must be carried out exactly on the date of death of the deceased.
+• Effective Date Principle: The valuation must be conducted exactly on the deceased's date of death.

-• Completeness: All factors influencing value, such as building defects, repair backlog, legal encumbrances (e.g., right of way) or limited monument protection, must be documented.
+• Completeness: All value-influencing factors such as building defects, maintenance backlog, legal encumbrances (e.g., rights of way), or limited heritage protection must be documented.

-Therefore, appointing the right expert is the next logical step.
+Engaging the right expert is therefore the next logical step.

-In the process of determining the value of an inherited property, several pitfalls can cost you thousands of euros.
-A proactive approach is crucial to avoid them.
-The most common mistake is passively accepting the initial notice from the tax office without critically examining the value.
-Often, the one-month appeal period is missed, making the excessive value legally binding.
-Another mistake is hiring an unqualified appraiser whose expertise does not meet the tax office's requirements.
-To ensure that you determine the correct value of your inherited house, you should consider the following points:
+In the process of valuing an inherited property, there are several pitfalls that could cost you thousands of euros.
+A proactive approach is essential to avoid these.
+The most common mistake is passively accepting the first notice from the tax office without critically examining the value.
+Often, the one-month deadline for objection is missed, making the excessive value legally binding.
+Another mistake is hiring an unqualified surveyor whose expertise does not meet the tax office's requirements.
+To ensure you determine the correct value of your inherited home, you should consider the following points:

-1. Keep an eye on deadlines: Note the one-month appeal period immediately upon receipt of the notice.
+1. Keep an eye on deadlines: Note the one-month objection period immediately after receiving the notice.

-2. Collect documents: Gather all relevant documents, such as land registry excerpts, construction plans, and evidence of renovations or defects, at an early stage.
+2. Gather documents: Collect all relevant documents such as land register excerpts, building plans, and evidence of renovations or defects early on.

-3. Document devaluation factors: Have aspects like asbestos contamination, outdated heating systems, or legal restrictions assessed by an expert.
+3. Document value-reducing factors: Have aspects such as asbestos contamination, outdated heating systems, or legal restrictions evaluated by an expert.

-4. Choose a qualified appraiser: Check the certification of the expert (e.g., according to ISO 17024) before commissioning a project.
+4. Choose a qualified surveyor: Check the certification of the expert (e.g., according to ISO 17024) before commissioning a survey.

 Careful preparation and choosing the right partner protect you from financial disadvantages and accelerate the entire process.